voodoo12345/credits-docs/source/getting_started.rst

 Getting started
 ====

-First thing to do to start building a blockchain will be to sign up with one of our cloud platforms.
-The public PaaS is designed for general public, while G-Cloud infrastructure is designed for government agencies.
-This documentation transparently applies to both platforms, with difference only in onboarding processes and base API domains.
+To start building a blockchain, sign up with one of our cloud platforms.
+The public PaaS is designed for the general public, while G-Cloud infrastructure is designed for government agencies.
+This documentation transparently applies to both platforms, the only difference being the onboarding processes and base API domains.

 Public platform onboarding
 ^^^^

-You can access Credits public cloud blockchain beta platform at `credits.works <https://credits.works>`_.
-Since this is a public platform you're welcome to register and use it without limitations.
+You can access Credits public cloud blockchain beta platform at `credits.works
+<https://credits.works>`_.
+Since this is a public platform you're welcome to
+register and use it without limitations.
 It is available free of charge for the time of beta testing and we will be issuing separate warnings before starting to charge for it.

 G-Cloud platform onboarding
 ^^^^

 In order to sign-up for our G-Cloud offering, you will need to go through our onboarding process, including verifying your organization as a qualified UK government agency.
-You can find more details about this process :ref:`here <gcloud-reference-label>`.
+You can find more details about this process :ref:`here
+<gcloud-reference-label>`.

 How to interact with the system